What Should I Do If I Chip My Tooth Highlands Ranch, CO

 We regularly use dental bonding to restore chipped teeth in children.
 This is the fastest way to do so because we can complete the process in one visit.
 As a cosmetic dentist, we apply tooth-colored bonding material to the damaged tooth, shape, and harden it for a natural-looking restoration.
 At Colorado Precision Dentistry we can also use dental bonding when treating adults.
 However, the bonding material is generally not as long-lasting as a veneer or dental crown.

 Many of the adults who visit our general dentist office prefer to repair their teeth using dental veneers.
 A veneer can be used to restore a chipped tooth, cover dark stains, close gaps in between teeth, and more.
 This makes veneers an incredibly popular option among our patients.

 If you have lost a tooth in addition to damaging one, we can use the solutions above to restore the damage and then work on replacing your missing tooth.
 We can do so using dental crowns and bridges or dental implants.
 Both solutions will restore the appearance and functionality of your smile.

 Improve your smile.

 When visiting us for a chipped tooth, let us know if you would also like to improve your smile.
 We can offer you a quick teeth whitening treatment that will brighten your smile and improve your self-confidence.
 When combined with dental restorations, this is an excellent way to enhance your appearance.

-If you are wondering, "What should I do if I chip my tooth?" the best thing to remember is to call our our practice.
-At Colorado Precision Dentistry and Orthodontics we always try to treat you right away so you do not experience unnecessary discomfort.
+If you are wondering, "What should I do if I chip my tooth?", the best thing to remember is to call our our practice.
+At Colorado Precision Dentistry we always try to treat you right away so you do not experience unnecessary discomfort.
 Simultaneously, we will try everything in our power to restore your tooth in a way that is both beautiful and natural-looking.
 To schedule an appointment, call (303) 481-0565.

 Questions Answered on This Page